 What does referencing mean?

-A provider check as well as a seminar check are required in order to register courses in our course catalogue.
+A provider check as well as a seminar check are required in order to register courses in our f4i-catalogue.
 These checks should ensure basic quality standards.
 Both checks are voluntary self-declarations, from which no legal claim can be derived.

-Please note that courses can only be registered in our list of courses when aimed at persons aged at least 16 years (this usually corresponds to the fulfilment of general compulsory schooling).
+Please note that courses can only be registered in our f4i-catalogue when aimed at persons aged at least 16 years (this usually corresponds to the fulfilment of general compulsory schooling).

 The provider check needs to be submitted only once per provider; the seminar check, however, needs be done for each course offer.
-Offers can be re-activated and re-entered in our list of courses, if the timeline has been exceeded.
+Offers can be re-activated and re-entered in the f4i-catalogue, if the timeline has been exceeded.

 How do the provider and seminar check work?

 To initiate the process for the categorisation of your course offer, please send an e-mail to: email@example.com

 Next, you receive a link directing you to the online form for the provider check.
 You are asked to answer questions about your institution and your course offer.

 Smaller providers, self-employed trainers as well as bigger educational institutions can register as course providers by taking the provider check.
 A valid quality certification such as an Ö-Cert facilitates and reduces the registration process.